satellite-image-deep-learning/techniques/README.md

 # State of the art
 * Compute and data storage are moving to the cloud
 * A combination of batch processing on clusters and serverless functions are common for routine compute tasks
+* No-code platforms and auto-ml are making ML techniques more accessible than ever
-* Custom hardware is being developed for rapid training and inferencing with deep learning models
+* Custom hardware is being developed for rapid training and inferencing with deep learning models, both in the datacenter and at the edge
-* Supervised ML methods typically require large datasets of annotated images, but approaches such as self-supervised and active learning are offering alternatives pathways
+* Supervised ML methods typically require large annotated datasets, but approaches such as self-supervised and active learning are offering alternatives pathways
 * Traditional data formats aren't designed for processing on the cloud, so new standards are evolving such as COGS and STAC
 * Read about how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use Google Cloud as their backend
 * Google Earth Engine and Microsoft Planetary Computer are democratising access to huge compute platforms
-* Whilst the combo of python and keras/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise
+* Whilst the combo of python and keras/tensorflow/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise

 # Online platforms for performing analytics
 * [This article discusses some of the available platforms](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2)